red-panda-productions/dbeaver/README.md

 ## Download

 You can download prebuilt binaries from <a href="https://github.com/red-panda-productions/dbeaver/releases">GitHub releases</a>.
-You can also download from this github page.
+You can download the source code from this github page.

 ## Running

 Just run an installer (or unzip an archive) and run `dbeaver`.

-Note: DBeaver needs Java to run. <a href="https://adoptopenjdk.net/" target="_blank">Open JDK 11</a> is advised to be installed seperatly from the project.
+Note: DBeaver needs Java to run. <a href="https://adoptopenjdk.net/" target="_blank">Open JDK 11</a> is advised to be installed separately from the project.
 You can change default JDK version by replacing directory `jre` in dbeaver installation folder.

 ## Documentation